A Love Theologian Reviews The Shack

-God Doesn’t Punish – In one of my favorite parts of the movie, God denies Mac’s claim that God punishes creatures in fits of wrath.
+God Doesn’t Punish – In one of my favorite parts of the movie, God denies Mac’s claim that God punishes creatures.
 “Everyone knows you punish the people who disappoint you,” say Mac.
 God responds: “No. I don’t need to punish.
 Sin is its own punishment.”

 What I Don’t Like in The Shack

-While there is much about The Shack that I like, I noticed that the movie doesn’t solve the most difficult question we (and Mac) ask about evil: “Why doesn’t God PREVENT genuine evil?”
+While there is much to like about The Shack, the movie doesn’t solve the most difficult question we (and Mac) ask: “Why doesn’t God PREVENT genuine evil?”

 The movie rightly says God doesn’t cause evil.
-But I noticed that whenever Mac asks the more difficult question – why doesn’t God prevent evil – he gets either silence or an appeal to mystery.
+But whenever Mac asks the more difficult question – why doesn’t God prevent evil – he gets either silence or an appeal to mystery.

 For instance, Mac says, “You’re the almighty God with limitless power.
 But you let my little girl die.
 You abandoned her.”
-Instead of God giving an answer for why God let the girl die, the responses Mac gets is “I was always with her.”
+Instead of God giving an answer for why God let the girl die, God responds, “I was always with her.”

 At one point in the film, Mac asks, “What good comes from being murdered by a sick monster?
 You don’t stop evil.”
 He gets no answer.
 Mac says, “God may not do evil, but he didn’t stop the evil.
 How can Papa allow Missy’s death?”
 Again, no answer.

 The best Wisdom can say in response to Mac’s questions is this: “What happened to Missy is the work of evil.
 No one in your world is immune from it.”
-But that’s not a satisfying answer, at least if we think God created the world from nothing.
+But that’s not a satisfying answer.

 Several times, God says to Mac that “you misunderstand the mystery.”
 In the garden scene, the Spirit says, “You’re trying to make sense of the world looking at an incomplete picture.”
 In the cave scene, Wisdom questions Mac’s ability to know good and evil from his limited perspective.